RedFireSoftwareEntertainment/AZOS-GNU-Linux/README.md

+## **This Repo**

+**Here resides the .iso file source code that we build.
+The updates in AZOS GNU/Linux work something like this:**

+If you want to compile this code from source, you will have to write your own script for the time being.
+A script provided by Red Fire Software Entertainment Officially may come in the near future.

 ## **The AZOS GNU/Linux operating system, based on Arch Linux, mainly focused on user friendliness and gaming.**

 AZOS is a GNU/Linux distribution, focused on providing a user friendly environment and a great and fast workflow, achieved through the usage of the GNOME Desktop.
+Our biggest goal is to make Linux an ideal platform for gaming.

 ## AZOS Features